- Phone: + 49 821 598 - 69163

 The processes themselves, on the other hand, should be capable of series production and recycling, which is why duromer and thermoplastic-based injection moulding in particular form the basis for the research activities.
 At the same time, a combination with generative manufacturing processes in the field of preforming or with metallic inserts is conceivable here, leading to further optimisation of material utilisation.
 Last but not least, these processes also allow secondary raw materials to be returned to the end product and thus, in some cases, the materials can be recycled.
 In this context, the research group cooperates closely with other chairs at MRM and also with non-university research institutes.

-A further research focus is the generation of penetration materials (e.g. by means of gas pressure infiltration).
-Here, the classical division into matrix and reinforcement is not applicable, since the involved materials penetrate each other.
-At the moment, the focus here is still on metal-based systems, but here, too, the plastics processing methods mentioned above offer great potential.
+Another research focus is the generation of interpenetration materials, e.g. by means of gas pressure infiltration.
+Therefore, the gas pressure infiltration technology has been set up and put into operation at our chair for this purpose (see picture on the right).
+At up to 800 °C and 80 bar pressure, previously evacuated hollow structures, such as highly porous ceramic foams, can be infiltrated.
+As a result, the classic division into matrix and reinforcement no longer applies to this material class of interpenetrating composites, since the materials involved penetrate each other completely.
+At the moment, the focus is still on metal-based systems, but here, too, the plastics processing methods mentioned offer great potential.

 Current research projects